tachang/openfang/README.md

 If you have a device with a Ingenic T10 SOC, consider using for now https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks

 If you have a classic XiaoFang with a ARM-Processor, consider using https://github.com/samtap/fang-hacks

+## Installation and Usage

+Download the latest firmware release, format an SDCard as FAT32 and put it as the only file in the root directory as `demo.bin`.

+## Development

+### Requirements

+Docker and docker-compose

 ## How to install openfang